 YBC Support Manager

 As a founding member of Youth Bowling England, Stuart will concentrate on the overall YBC Coaching Program Development, liaising closely with BTBA Coaching to give YBCs a starting point upon which they can build and provide safe and effective coaching for the newest and youngest of bowlers through to our older YBC members and beyond into County and National Selection.

-“I’m very keen to help our YBCs find a commonality within which their bowlers, from the youngest through to teenagers can enjoy a friendly, fun and safe pastime from the moment they first walk-in to a club.
-Easing out of lockdown gives an opportunity to reset our core objectives and re-align our methods to be commensurate with the bowlers ages and abilities.
-It is essential that we concentrate on safety and enjoyment during YBC sessions whilst keeping an eye on bowlers who both wish to become County and National bowlers, and gently encouraging others to consider this as they develop their skills set.
+“I’m very keen to help our YBCs find a youth bowling club model within which bowlers, from the youngest upward can enjoy a friendly, fun and safe pastime from the moment they first walk-in to a club.
+Easing out of lockdown gives an opportunity to improve our core objectives and methods to be commensurate with the bowlers ages and abilities.
+It is essential that we concentrate on safety and enjoyment during YBC sessions whilst keeping an eye on bowlers who may wish to become County and National bowlers, and gently encouraging others to consider the same as they develop their skills set.
 I will be helping our officials and coaches take advantage of the free EduCare online training provided by the BTBA, and where possible I hope we can develop a program to provide coaching assistance to YBCs that do not have a club Coach.”